meltyourface/blank/posts/Monstrous-evil/Dark-Pantheon-Riddles-and-Their-Supernatural-Answers/index.md

 Accept the offering and embrace a stone heart,
 What cursed gift shall forevermore impart?

-Answer: The Malefic Amulet of Despair, imbued with the power to corrupt.
+**Answer**: The Malefic Amulet of Despair, imbued with the power to corrupt.

 Riddle 4: Lurking in the Ghastly Depths